Program: Linguistics (PhD)

 2) Your program's SLOs are published as follows.
 Please update as needed.

 Information Sheet, Flyer, or Brochure URL, if available online:

 4) For your program, the percentage of courses that have course SLOs explicitly stated on the syllabus, a website, or other publicly available document is as follows.
 Please update as needed.

 5) Did your program engage in any program assessment activities between June 1, 2011 and September 30, 2012? (e.g., establishing/revising outcomes, aligning the curriculum to outcomes, collecting evidence, interpreting evidence, using results, revising the assessment plan, creating surveys or tests, etc.)

 No (skip to question 14)

-The Department conducts a yearly faculty-wide assessment.
-In this, each student's grades, performance in class, and performance on research activities are evaluated.
+Yearly faculty-wide assessment is performed, whereby each student's grades, performance in class, and performance on research activities is evaluated.
 The goals are to provide faculty with a fully-informed view of the student's progress, as well as to provide students with individualized feedback on their performance and progress through the degree program.

 7) State the type(s) of evidence gathered to answer the assessment question and/or meet the assessment goals that were given in Question #6.

 Both numerical ranks (1-9) and short answers were gathered.